SDI-SoftwareDefinedInverter/TAPAS/README.md

 	  The TAPAS board is very sensitive to electrostatic discharge - handle with care!
 Never touch the board if the supply voltage is turned on!<br>
 		  <br>
-The TAPAS board may emmit electromagentic radiation!
-Do not operate the board in proximity to devices that are susceptible to electromagentic interference.
+The TAPAS board may emmit electromagnetic radiation!
+Do not operate the board in proximity to devices that are susceptible to electromagnetic interference.
 Do not operate if pacemaker patients are in the room.
 		  </b>
 	  </th>
   </tr>